mkonicek/coding-time/content/blog/hello-world/index.md

 All of the above took about two hours.
 Then I manually fixed the formatting in some of the generated markdown and copied images over, often looking for better, higher-quality versions of the images in my Dropbox or online.
 This was straightforward and took a few hours.

 It feels great to have a new blog with no paywall, no signups, no ads.
 Writing in markdown and publishing with `git push` is great.
-The main thing still missing compared to Medium are comments.
+The main thing missing compared to Medium are comments.

-This new blog contains almost all the posts from my Medium blog.
-I received good feedback on the blog in the past, for example:
+This new blog contains almost all of the posts from my Medium blog.
+Here is some feedback I received on the blog in the past:

-- People from the Medium publication [The Startup](https://medium.com/swlh) with 700k+ followers reached out to me and published a few of my articles, such as [Meetings](../meetings) and [Why Demand for Software Engineers is Going to Stay High](../software-engineers-demand).
+- People from the Medium publication [The Startup](https://medium.com/swlh) with 700k+ followers reached out and published a few of my articles, such as [Meetings](../meetings) and [Why Demand for Software Engineers is Going to Stay High](../software-engineers-demand).
-- Someone reached out asking for permission to use my article [Playing with Word Vectors](../playing-with-word-vectors) when teaching a high school programming class.
+- Someone used my article [Playing with Word Vectors](../playing-with-word-vectors) when teaching a high school programming class.
 - A colleague shared the article [How to Slack](../how-to-slack) with the rest of the company.

-I even brought back my favorite posts from my original blog - the one before Medium:
+I even brought back a few posts from my original blog "Coding time", the one before Medium:

 - [Covariance and Contravariance](../covariance-contravariance)
 - [Transactions and Event Sourcing](../transactions-event-sourcing)

 ![Fireworks](./fireworks.jpeg)

-That's one new year resolution done.

 Happy new year! 🎉